RaspberryKitty1/VRC-OSC-Media-Companion/README.md

 ## 🎯 Purpose

-This extension allows your currently playing **YouTube video** or **Twitch stream** to be displayed in VRChat’s OSC chatbox overlay—just like Spotify and system stats—by sending real-time playback data to a local server.
+Display your currently playing **YouTube video** or **Twitch stream** playback info inside VRChat’s OSC chatbox overlay—just like Spotify and system stats—by sending real-time playback data to a local WebSocket server.

 ---